robseb/Django2FPGAdemo/README.md

  ![Alt text](pic/pic00.jpg?raw=true "Concept")

-### Demonstration how build with the Django Framework a Management Web interface to interact with the FPGA or other Sensors and actuators
+### Demonstration how to build with the Django Framework a Management Web interface to interact with the FPGA or other Sensors and actuators

 **This step by step guide shows how to log Sensor Data from a Soft-IP ADC interface within a SQLite-Database and how to plot this data on a web interface.
 In addition, it is demonstrated how to manage and change the FPGA Configuration with just a web browser.**

 Complex web interfaces for controlling and monitoring of embedded systems are standard today.
-For low quantity FPGA applications, the development of this web application is often time-consuming.
+For low quantity FPGA applications, the development of this web applications is often time-consuming.
 To accelerate this process, it is important to use powerful web development frameworks with simple to use IDEs such as Django.
 A huge community on desktop site uses that and if the same version of Django runs on the embedded Linux, it is possible to benefit from their knowledge.
 Django has a comprehensive documentation with many demos.
 However, these demos are for typical Desktop- and Cloud- applications and not for embedded applications.
 The imported part of embedded management web applications are the interaction between the web interface and Sensor- or FPGA-data.

 To demonstrate that, is the ADC converter (*Analog Devices LTC2308*) of a *Terasic DE10-Nano*- or *DE10-Standard* Board (Intel Cyclon V SoC-FPGA) with an Soft-IP interface connected with the *Lightweight HPS to FPGA Bridge* to the Hard Processor System (HPS).
 On the ARM Cortex-A9 of the HPS run my embedded Linux, called [*rsYocto*](https://github.com/robseb/rsyocto), customized for Intel SoC-FPGAs.